samtjhia/soundscaper/README.md

 **Freesound API Key** (Required):
 - Provides access to the full Freesound.org library of community sounds
 - **Rate Limits**: Free tier allows limited requests per day
+- **Caching System**: Audio files are automatically cached locally using IndexedDB to minimize API usage and improve performance
 - **Fallback System**: A minimal whitelist exists for testing purposes, but the Freesound API is essential for creating quality soundscapes
 - **Get Your Key**: Obtain a free Freesound API key at [freesound.org/apiv2/apply](https://freesound.org/apiv2/apply)